Last to Go: Promotion

-Reviews
+Reception

 Yahoo 7 said, "From the carefree celebration of 'Last to Go' to the emotional depth of 'Tangled', the EP is a compelling collection of songs.
 'Last Night' is the ultimate party anthem, while the strikingly honest 'I Don't Care What You Say' is the sound of defiance and independence."

 ARIA said, "Anthony's growth and evolution as a music artist and entertainer will no doubt continue to inspire in this next phase whilst always demonstrating his determination and incredibly faultless vocal talent."

-Howard from Rickey said. '...[there is] a strong bond between the artist and the music.
+Howard from Rickey said. "...[there is] a strong bond between the artist and the music.
 The versatility of his voice is remarkable, being able to sing whatever is asked of him."
 He said Callea is getting "better and better."

 Nick Bond of Star Observer said; "'Last to Go', the title track of this newly released EP.., [is] easily the best song the pocket rocket's ever put his name to."
 He continued saying, "Elsewhere on this seven-song EP, Callea goes into ballad mode on 'Tangled', offers up another slice of camp dance pop with 'Last Night', collaborates with Paul Mac on the ace gay anthem 'I Don't Care What You Say'."

 The Live Guide said; "The 7 track EP is the sound of an artist who's embracing his creative freedom, excited by the endless possibilities."